Trauma-Aware Port Phillip

 This toolkit aims to:

-- Help people understand what trauma is and the diverse ways it shows up in our lives
+- Increase understanding of the diverse ways trauma shows up in our lives.

-- Reduce stigma and judgement in our community
+- Reduce stigma, judgement and shame in our community.

 Language

 This toolkit uses person-centred, inclusive, and trauma-aware language.
-We have chosen words that promote empathy, safety, dignity, mutual support and culture.
-We also recognise that language carries different meanings in different cultures, subcultures, language groups, and demographics.
-What feels safe or respectful in one setting may feel uncomfortable or shaming in another.
-We encourage you to be receptive to your own unique community on this journey.
+We recognise that language carries different meanings in different cultures, language groups, and demographics.
+We encourage you to be receptive to your own community on this journey.

 Be mindful of triggers

 When going into this work it is important to check in with ourselves.
-For some of us this material may reflect our experiences which can be confronting.
-Being trauma-aware starts with our relationship with ourselves, with extending ourselves empathy, safety, and dignity.
-So take space to breath when needed.
+This material may reflect some of our experiences, which can be confronting.
+Being trauma-aware starts with our relationship with ourselves, so take space to breath whenever you need.